OwenKe11y/APPLIED-PROJECT-AND-MINOR-DISSERTATION-PROJECT/README.md

   ```
 </li>

-<li> Now get the Node modules using this command in the following directory
+<li> Now get the Node modules using this command in the following directory:

 ```
 npm install